23 October 2020

 All active ingredients and medications come with their own side effects and my preference for a topical lightening ingredients are L-ascorbic acid (vitamin C) and azelaic acid.
 I personally use them because both are relatively safe (even for pregnant and nursing mothers) with very little side effects.

-More about how vitamin C works and how you can incorporate it in your skincare routine in All About Vitamin C: One of the Best Ways to Protect Your Skin.
+More about how vitamin C and Azelaic acid work and how you can incorporate it in your skincare routine in All About Vitamin C: One of the Best Ways to Protect Your Skin and Azelaic Acid: A Multitasking Skincare Active to Know.

 Topical treatments: Inhibition of melanin transfer